scottslusher/Crypto-Arbitrage/README.md

 To use the Crypto Arbitrage Program (CAP) simply:
 * Clone the repository to your local computer
-* From your GitBash/Terminal/Command Line launch either Jupyter Lab, or VSCode
+* From your GitBash / Terminal / Command Line launch either Jupyter Lab browser, or VSCode with Jupyter Lab enabled
-* Open the **crypto_arbitrage.ipynb** and begin entering through the program
+* Open the **crypto_arbitrage.ipynb** and begin your **preferred user experience** within Jupyter Lab

-There are several ways a user can walk through the program that are unique to your preferred user experience.
+There are several ways a user can walk through the program that are unique to your **preferred user experience**.
 1) The **data discovery** method:
-* Allows the user to enter/click through the program one cell of code at a time to reveal the flow and answers.
+* Allows the user to enter/click through the program one cell of code at a time to follow the logic and answers.
     * There are 2 ways to accomplish the **data discovery**
         * Select the cell you want to run and hit Shift+Enter.
         * **You must wait for the green check mark indicator before entering through the next cell**